 I’m 27 and single.
-For the most part it sucks — I would love to be in a fulfilling relationship with a great women who I might one day marry.
-I know most of my friends both male and female) feel the same way.
-Most of my single friends (all 27-29) have exciting jobs, are extremely well educated and all decent looking.
+I would love to be in a fulfilling relationship with a great woman who I might one day marry.
+I know most of my friends both male and female) feel the same.

 2) With more choice and more sophisticated media, expectations increase dramatically

 3) Trends of modern society are devaluing offline relationships

 With so much access to such large numbers and varieties of people, it’s difficult to avoid a mindset of sampling.
 For example, if I go out with someone and don’t immediately hit it off, there is likely not going to be a next time.
 The danger of this is that relationships and people often need time to develop and bloom.

 With greater choice and exposure we expect that we can always find better: a grass is always greener perspective.
 Growing up I was told never to settle: this is a great mentality for business — but not necessarily for people.
 What is good enough?
 Also over optimizing for specific compatibility or character traits is exhausting.
 We have been trained for a new type of consumerism: researching, critiquing, waffling with purchases and that behavior threatens to carry over in evaluating people.

 Another important point is that media skews our expectations: many of us have unrealistic expectations.
 We live in a culture of media that values the most beautiful people.
 I recently heard a lecture on how watching pornography can destroy a male’s ability to ever enjoy sex, as their expectations of how a woman should look or act become twisted.